LastPass vs. KeePass 2025: Is Local Data Hosting Safer?

 With KeePass, you don’t get any account recovery options.
 This means that if you forget your master password, there’s no way for you to regain access to your database.
 The lack of account recovery is good for security, but it can be inconvenient because you’ll have to reset all of your passwords and create a new KeePass account if you can’t log in.

-LastPass offers a great variety of advanced 2FA options.
+LastPass offers a variety of advanced 2FA options.
 It supports all major TOTP authentication apps like Google Authenticator, Microsoft Authenticator, Duo Security, and more.
 Plus, it supports USB authentication and fingerprint verification.

-KeePass on the other hand offers 2FA using key files — a unique encryption key that can be stored on your device, a USB stick, or a CD.
+KeePass, on the other hand, offers 2FA using key files — a unique encryption key that can be stored on your device, a USB stick, or a CD.
 There are also tons of plugins available for KeePass that let you enhance its functionality, including various 2FA plugins.

 KeePass is also an open-source password manager, which makes it very trustworthy and highly secure — it has undergone independent audits from many security researchers verifying its safety.